FarronF/limerick-council-meetings/meetings/2024/03/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st February 2024.md

 role.
 The Elected Members complimented his professionalism and thanked him for his

-support when Director of Services of the Municipal District.--- **Parking**
+support when Director of Services of the Municipal District.
+---
+**Parking**

 Parking in Kilfinane was discussed.
 It was acknowledged that the Local Authority were aware